cryobry/installJRMC/README.md

 # installJRMC

-This program will install [JRiver Media Center](https://www.jriver.com/) and associated services on most Linux distributions.
+Install [JRiver Media Center](https://www.jriver.com/) and associated services on most Linux distributions.

 You can find the latest version of installJRMC, changelog, and documentation in [my repository](https://git.bryanroessler.com/bryan/installJRMC).

-## Executing
+## Usage

 `installJRMC [--option [ARGUMENT]]`

-`installJRMC` defaults to `--install=repo` on distros with MC repositories and `--install=local` on all others.
+`installJRMC` defaults to `--install=repo` on distros with Media Center repositories and `--install=local` on others.
 Specifying `--build`, `--createrepo`, `--service`, or `--uninstall` disables the default install method.

 ### tl;dr